 Graydon Creed was revived by Bastion whom used the techno-organic entity known as Magus.
 He soon returned to the public and spoke to them, saying that he was in hiding along with the other people that Bastion revived.
 Cyclops had him on a list of people that X-Force should go after and assassinate.

 The revived Graydon tried to get Kavita Rao to recreate her cure which cures mutants of their X-Gene but he was unsucessful and soon laid to rest once more during Bastion's campaign against the last newborn mutant, Hope Summers.

-Graydon Creed is a charismatic and intelligent man, hindered somewhat by his bigotry, he is still a highly influential and well-connected figure.
-He has basic military training but has modest hand-to-hand combat skills.
+Graydon Creed possesses no superhuman powers but is a charismatic and intelligent man, hindered somewhat by his bigotry, he is still a highly influential and well-connected figure.
+He has basic military training but only modest hand-to-hand combat skills.
 As Tribune, he wore an armored battlesuit which gave him much greater strength.

 Earth-295 (Age of Apocalypse)

 Graydon Creed is a human survivor of Apocalypse's reign where his relationship with his parents is just as complicated with his father having served as one of Apocalypse's Hounds in the past.
 A self-loathing Graydon is a member of the X-Terminated and the Human Resistance, Graydon goes by the name 'Horror Show' and is capable and loyal soldier and seen as a something of a "demolitions expert".

 Outside of battle, Graydon was a womanizer and had an apparent alcohol problem.
 When he wasn't in the field he would more often than not get incredibly inebriated beyond the point of any usefulness.
 His rampant alcoholism was known by his team-mates and the X-Terminated's leader Prophet who regularly sidelined Graydon from active missions when he was found in a drunken state.